As we begin this sermon, I want to turn once again to I Corinthians 4, where the apostle Paul wrote:

 To me the important thing here is this—ultimately, this is what differentiates us from all other men: We believe God.

-Many of the unconverted are religious, but the reality is that even though they are religious, they don't believe God, and so they go about establishing their own forms of righteousness.
-Rather than seeking the righteousness of God, they don't believe Him.
-It shows up that they don't believe Him when they keep Sunday, even though the commandment clearly says to "Remember the Sabbath."
+Many of the unconverted are religious, but the reality is that even though they are religious, they do not believe God, and so they go about establishing their own forms of righteousness.
+Rather than seeking the righteousness of God, they do not believe Him.
+It shows up that they do not believe Him when they keep Sunday, even though the commandment clearly says to "Remember the Sabbath."
 The human mind twists that to say, "One day in seven, rather than the Sabbath."

 It does the same thing with the other commandments as well.
 It will twist them into something that is suitable to them rather than simply believing what God says.
 And so this is what separates the righteous from the unrighteous.
 The righteous believe what God says.

 The eyes, the ears, the nose, the skin, whatever, may be telling us something that is not right, but those who believe God will follow what He says rather than believing their own feelings.
-That's what separates those who have a godly perspective from those that do not have.
-They walk by faith, and when we come to understand it brethren, THIS—this very fact that you believe God—is THE GREAT MIRACLE that has occurred in your life.
-That revealing of God by His spirit is what has separated you and all other true Christians from the rest of the world.
+That is what separates those who have a godly perspective from those that do not have.
+They walk by faith, and when we come to understand it brethren, this—this very fact that you believe God—is the great miracle that has occurred in your life.
+That revealing of God by His Spirit is what has separated you and all other true Christians from the rest of the world.
 We believe God.
-It's not a matter of being religious.
-It's a matter of faith.
+It is not a matter of being religious.
+It is a matter of faith.
 Those who have faith are truly religious.
 Faith is to be the driving force of the converted's life.
 Faith is what gives him his perspective of the events of life and motivates him to act in accordance with what he believes.